wonabru/Q/README.md

 	./restart.sh

 Wait a longer while...
-If there appears warning "prev block not found" just kill process PLM and run
+If there appears warning "prev block not found" just close application and run

 	./PLM